JBennett45/jb-velocity-tech-test-oct25/README.md

 #### Theme Settings
 I've created theme settings for the font selection, background and font colours and various cart options, these can be found in the customiser > theme settings.

+#### Product Tags
+The New & Get X for Y tags are managed in the backend by boolean metafields so on a different store the metafields would need copying over or renaming in the product collection snippet.

+#### Design Changes
+We didn't discuss how you want the add to cart functionality to work on the collections page and without there being a button but quanitity control I found it abit odd, if the + automatically added to the basket then you wouldn't be able to increment more than one so I've added a "add to cart" button that appears when the increment buttons are used.